ThePythonicCow/rawscan/README.md

 # Advanced features

-The following pause/resume,memory, multiline, and delimiterbyte facilities extend the default behavior described above.
+The following pause/resume, memory, multiline, and delimiterbyte facilities extend the default behavior described above.
 If you use one of these features, then some of the specifics given above might not apply, as will be described in the following.